ShaPhi7/secret-santa/README.md

 So rather than looking for clever code or efficient solutions here, the purpose of this project is to provide a simple combinatorial fact-check of the answers to the questions above.

+# Command Line

+Run the program from the command line using `python secret_santa.py --people A1 A2 B1`.

+Run `python secret_santa.py --help` for more details on the arguments that can be passed in.

 # Test Suite

 Run the test suite from the command line using `python -m unittest tests/test_secret_santa.py`